xingyuHuxingyu/DynamicPO/README.md

 For the broader comparison setting, we adopt the reported results of the traditional and LLM-based baselines from [LLaRA](https://arxiv.org/pdf/2312.02445) and [S-DPO](https://arxiv.org/pdf/2406.09215), and we follow the same dataset construction and evaluation protocols used in those works.
 Please refer to our arXiv paper for the full main-experiment comparison.

 > [!TIP]
-> Repository note: We have also recently reproduced our experiments on **NVIDIA H200** GPUs and are organizing the corresponding checkpoints for release on **Hugging Face**.
+> Repository note: We have also recently reproduced our experiments on **NVIDIA H200** GPUs, and the corresponding checkpoints have been released on **Hugging Face**.
 In our recent repository-side runs, we found that results on H200 can even be slightly better than the A100-based results reported in the paper.
 Therefore, small reproduction differences across environments, such as **CUDA / NVCC versions** and **GPU types** (for example, A100, H100, or H200), are normal and should be expected.

-### 5.1 Main Comparison
+### 5.1 Paper-Reported Main Results

 #### DMPO